NewSigma/Physica/doc/source/Physica/Core/Math/Algebra/LinearAlgebra/EigenSolver.md

 $$(T_{11} - \lambda I)w + w' u_1 + u_2 = 0$$

 Complex eigenvalues corresponds to complex eigenvectors, so we have to divide the equation into two parts for the convenience of implementation.
+Note that $w''$ is a real number, so it is necessary to initialize vector $r$ on the right hand side of vector $c$ and the matrix becomes to a upper triangular matrix.

 Let